 - Miles driven: The more miles you drive, the higher your chances of being involved in a crash, because you are on the road more often.
 Driving shorter distances or fewer overall miles may help you earn a larger discount.

 - Hard braking: Slamming on the brakes increases the chance of an accident, so too much of this behavior will negatively affect your SmartRide discount.

 - Fast acceleration: If you regularly accelerate quickly, this could be a sign of aggressive driving.
 SmartRide considers any change of speed in excess of 7.7 mph per second as a poor driving habit.

 - Nighttime driving: Trips that occur between midnight and 5:00 AM have the highest chance of resulting in an accident.
-If your car is usually parked in the driveway during these hours, you’ll get a better discount.
+If your car is usually parked during these hours, you might get a larger discount.

 How much can you save with Nationwide SmartRide?

 The car insurance discount you will earn for participating in Nationwide SmartRide will vary based on your driving habits.
 You will get an instant 10% discount just for signing up, and depending on the overall data gathered during the evaluation period, you might get a discount up to 40%.
 However, this 40% is not off your total premium; only some coverages are eligible to receive the discount, including liability, medical payments and collision coverage.
 Your final discount is not applied to your policy right away; it will be applied at your next policy renewal.

 Nationwide will never use the information gathered to raise your premiums, which is a potential risk with some similar programs from competitors.
 However, if your driving habits do not qualify for a discount, you will likely lose your 10% participation discount at your next policy renewal.